dbuenzli/jsonc/README.md

 ## Sample programs

-If you installed Fut with `opam` sample programs are located in the directory `opam config var jsont:doc`.
+If you installed Jsont with `opam` sample programs are located in the directory `opam config var jsont:doc`.

 In the distribution sample programs are located in the `test`